 - The IT8 was designed in the 1980s as a visual scanning guide, then adopted for scanner profiling with no change.
-The HCT was designed specifically for scanner profiling. - With over 500 discrete patches the HCT contains around twice as many samples as the IT8's 252 (Kodak) or 288 (Fuji and Agfa) patches. - All HCT targets (except 35mm) are individually measured for highest accuracy.
+The HCT was designed specifically for ICC profiling. - With over 500 discrete patches the HCT contains around twice as many samples as the IT8's 252 (Kodak) or 288 (Fuji and Agfa) patches. - All HCT targets (except 35mm) are individually measured.
 35mm targets are produced in very small batches on a sheet of 8 x 10 inch film.
-Two 6x7 cm targets on the same sheet are measurement and averaged to produce an extremely accurate "batch-averaged" data file for the whole sheet. - The HCT specification does not define colorimetric values for any patch, but allows the widest dynamic range and color gamut possible with the base material.
-HCT colorimetric values are proportional to, and distributed more evenly throughout, the media's available color space. - Special emphasis is given to very dark patches, colored and neutral, so the HCT can better characterize deep shadow details, which are virtually ignored by the IT8. - Special manufacturing gives the HCT a wide density range that better represents the dynamic range of live originals.
-This means there is less chance that an HCT profile will 'clip' or 'plug' important detail in over- or under-exposed areas. - A 63-step gray scale improves the analysis of non-linear scanner performance, especially in very light and dark tones especially important with older or badly-calibrated scanners. - The gray scale contains 21 "nominally neutral" patches plus 42 "not-quite-gray" patches (absent from the IT8) with subtle red, green, blue, cyan, magenta and yellow color biases, to more accurately characterize a device's near-neutral performance. - Twelve scales of fully saturated color extending from white through maximum saturation to black, replace the six scales in the IT8 which extend only from white to maximum saturation.
+Two 6x7 cm targets on the same sheet are averaged to produce an extremely accurate "batch-averaged" data file for the whole sheet. - The HCT specification does not define colorimetric values for any patch, but allows the widest dynamic range and color gamut possible with the base material.
+HCT colorimetric values are proportional to, and distributed more evenly throughout, the media's available color space. - Special emphasis is given to very dark patches, colored and neutral, to better characterize deep shadow details which are virtually ignored by the IT8. - Special manufacturing gives the HCT a wide density range that represents the typical dynamic range of live originals, for less chance of 'clipping' or 'plugging' in over- or under-exposed areas.
+If clipping or plugging is experienced, see the later section on Extended-Range Profiles. - A 63-step gray scale improves the analysis of non-linear scanner performance, especially in very light and dark tones - especially important with older or badly-calibrated scanners. - The gray scale contains 21 nominally neutral patches plus 42 "not-quite-neutral" patches (absent from the IT8) with subtle red, green, blue, cyan, magenta and yellow color biases, to more accurately characterize near-neutral performance. - Twelve scales of fully saturated color extending from white through maximum saturation to black, replace the six scales in the IT8 which extend only from white to maximum saturation.